querkmachine/FSFrontEndDocs/concepts/accessibility.md

 ### For users with motion sensitivity

-Believe it or not (and I've known plenty of people who decided not) heavily animated user interface designs can cause headaches, nausea and vertigo in a number of people, typically caused by a disconnect between their actions and the on-screen result.
-This is particularly common with large scale scroll and zoom effects, such as parallax animation and scrolljacking.
-[It happens.](http://www.theguardian.com/technology/2013/sep/27/ios-7-motion-sickness-nausea)
+Motion sensitivity (also known as motion sickness) is a condition in which there is a disconnect between visually perceived movement and the vestibular system's sense of movement—either from physical moment that cannot be seen, or visual movement that cannot be felt.
+In a digital context, this also refers to a disconnect between the user's expected motion and the end result (e.g. moving down on the mousewheel scrolling the page right).
+Motion sickness is capable of affecting anyone, however some people are more prone to it.

+Awareness of motion sensitivity caused by digital user interfaces first became prominent with the launch of [iOS 7's constantly moving homescreen and full-screen animations](http://www.theguardian.com/technology/2013/sep/27/ios-7-motion-sickness-nausea).

+Interfaces can be improved for users with motion sensitivity by avoiding large scale scrolling and zooming effects, such as parallax animation and scrolljacking, as well as reducing the amount of uncontrollable visual animation used.

 <div class="grid">
 	<div class="cell">